This article contains affiliate links. Upon purchase, I earn a small commission at no extra cost to you.

 - 19. Gifts made in a fragrance-free home that also supports others with chemical sensitivities!

-- Like these painted prints, these metal ornaments, photography prints, painted wood decor (with acrylic paint), leather wallets and felt items, crocheted items, photo print art, and ornaments and jewelry.
+- Like these metal ornaments, photography prints, painted wood decor (with acrylic paint), leather wallets and felt items, crocheted items, photo print art, and ornaments and jewelry.

 These balms, tinctures and teas contain some essential oils but are otherwise made in a scent-free home.